Glenn Carano: Pittsburgh Maulers

 On December 1, 1983, Carano signed with the Pittsburgh Maulers of the United States Football League where he completed 53.7% of his passes for 2,368 yards, 13 touchdowns and 19 interceptions in the 1984 season.
 The next year owner Edward J. DeBartolo, Sr. folded the team, after the USFL announced that they would be switching to a fall schedule in 1986.

 Personal life

 Carano has served on the Nevada Athletic Commission, the Reno-Sparks Convention & Visitors Authority Marketing Committee, the Board of Directors for the Airport Authority of Washoe Country, and the Board of Directors for Boys & Girls Club of Truckee Meadows.
 He was married to Lamise and has three daughters, Kasey, Gina and Christi.
-Gina is a television personality, retired mixed martial arts fighter, actress and fitness model.
+Gina is a television personality, trailblazing mixed martial arts fighter, actress and fitness model.
 His father, Donald Louis "Don" Carano (October 17, 1931 – October 3, 2017), was an attorney and entrepreneur in Reno, Nevada.